fabiograsso/iam-fabiograsso-net/content/pages/privacy.md

 ## What Information We Collect

 ### Information We Collect Directly
-- **Newsletter**: If you subscribe to our newsletter, we collect your email address through our newsletter service provider, Brevo.
+- **Newsletter**: If you subscribe to our newsletter, we collect your email address through our newsletter service provider, **Brevo**.
+- **Contact form**: When you send a message through the on-site contact form, the data you enter (e.g., name, email, message) is collected by our form provider, **KwesForms**.

 ### Information Collected Automatically
 This website itself does not collect personal data from visitors.